DanielBaulig/screeps/readme.md

 I am still pretty new to the game and for the most part I've only had a single controller and room.
 I've dabbled a little bit in combat and accessing other rooms to farm resources though.
-Due to my low GCL and lack of additional controllers I tend to not have very many creeps and thus can get away with little optimization.
-This will likely change in the near future and I'm already planning to start working on a `router` module.
+I just recently reached GCL 2 and have now access to a second controller.
+I am still adjusting my scripts to scale to the new setup.
+I will probably end up refactoring large parts to accomodate for that.
+Even though my creep number is steadily increasing I have yet to have the need for a routing module for optimized and cached path finding, although that will likely change in the future.

 Some shortcomings of my code that I will likely be addressing going forward: